The University has a number of systems in place to ensure your safety, security and wellbeing:

-We want all of our students to have the best possible university experience, so we’re committed to your safety and wellbeing.
-We provide a 24/7 security service that includes a comprehensive CCTV network covering the entirety of both University campuses and all University accommodation.
-This is monitored by our security control room 365 days of the year.
-The Security team can be contacted at any time of day, every day by any member of the University community.
+We want all of our students to have the best possible university experience and are committed to your safety and wellbeing.
+We provide a full time security service, including a dedicated CCTV network monitored from our control room, and the Security Team can be contacted 24/7 by any member of the University community.

 The University has a full-time campus Police Officer, PC Daniel McGwinn.
 Daniel works closely with Northumbria Police and all members of the University community.
 He can be contacted 24/7 via a special number given to all students when they enrol.